Trump threatens to cut GM subsidies in retaliation for U.S. job cuts

 “The president wants to see American companies build cars here in America not build them overseas and he is hopeful that GM will continue to do that here,” she said.

-GM has been lobbying Congress, along with Tesla Inc (TSLA.O), to lift the current cap on electric vehicles eligible for tax credits, but any action by Congress before 2019 is a long-shot, congressional aides said.
+GM has been lobbying Congress, along with Tesla Inc, to lift the current cap on electric vehicles eligible for tax credits, but any action by Congress before 2019 is a long-shot, congressional aides said.

 Under current law, once a manufacturer sells 200,000 electric vehicles, the tax credit phases out over time starting in the following quarter.
-GM has said it expects to hit the 200,000-vehicle threshold by the end of the year.
+GM has said it expects to hit the 200,000-vehicle threshold by the end of the year and Tesla hit the cap in July.

 GM announced Monday it will halt production at one Canadian plant and four U.S. factories, including the Detroit-Hamtramck Assembly plant that builds the plug-in hybrid electric Chevrolet Volt.
 GM is ending production of six vehicles, including the Volt, as it cuts more than 6,500 factory jobs.